beet/mindful-markdown-knowledgebase/README.md

 # Mindful Markdown Knowledgebase

-This is an Obsidian template vault designed to provide a task management and Personal Knowledge Management (PKM) system that draws inspiration from the [Bullet Journal](https://bulletjournal.com/) method and [research logbooks](https://www.hfstevance.com/blog/logbooks).
+This is an [Obsidian](https://obsidian.md/) template vault designed to provide a task management and Personal Knowledge Management (PKM) system that draws inspiration from the [Bullet Journal](https://bulletjournal.com/) method and [research logbooks](https://www.hfstevance.com/blog/logbooks).

 ## Quick start

-This will create the basic structure of notes that are tied together by a logbook:

-- Clone this repo into a local dir
+Clone this repo into a local dir:

 ```
 git clone git@github.com:beet/mindful-markdown-knowledgebase.git